FREQUENTLY ASKED QUESTIONS

 Where can I park?

-Parking is free on campus after 6:00 PM.
-You can park in the visitor lot at the corner of Shaw Lane and Red Cedar Road.
-Maps of the campus, maps of the parking lots, and the bus schedules and routes can be found at http://www.msu.edu/maps/.
+Parking is free on campus after 6:00 p.m.
+Maps of the campus, maps of the parking lots, and the bus schedules and routes can be found at https://maps.msu.edu/.

 Will I get credit for this course?

-No. At the end of the course, you will receive a CERTIFICATE OF PARTICIPATION.
-This class does not replace any MSU course.
+This is not an academic credit course.
+At the end of the course, you will receive a CERTIFICATE OF PARTICIPATION.

 Can I use my MSUELT score for placement in the course?